zype/zype.github.io/api_docs/playlists.md

   </ul>
 </p>

-<p>To move the playlist to a new parent, you need to change its <strong>parent_id</strong> field to the id of the playlist you want to move it.
-If you want it to be a <strong>root</strong> playlist, then you have to set the parent_id fields as null or empty</p>
+<p>To nest a playlist under a new parent, you need to change its <strong>parent_id</strong> field to the id of the playlist you want to nest it under.
+If you want it to be a <strong>root</strong> playlist, then you have to set the parent_id field as null or empty</p>

 <hr>
 ### Create